 Activity Definition Operation Continuously required expenditure which enables an asset to provide benefits to the community such as mowing, street sweeping, electricity costs etc. Maintenance Regular repair works to prevent deterioration of an asset's capability, such as minor repairs, servicing etc. Renewal Works to replace an existing asset which is worn, poorly functioning or dated with an asset of equivalent capacity or performance.
 For example, the renewal of an internal wall in a building, the renewal of an engine in a grader, the resurfacing of a road (resealing) or the replacement of a girder in a bridge.
-Upgrade The significant upgrade of an asset to produce a higher service level, such as the widening (or dualling) of a road, the extension of a building, the installation of reticulation in a dry parkets.
-New Work The creation of a new asset, in a location where that asset type has not existed before.
+The significant upgrade of an asset to produce a higher service level, such as the continuous conti New Work The creation of a new asset, in a location where that asset type has not existed before.
 Disposal The process of removing and disposing of an asset upon the end of its useful life.
 For the purpose of this AMP, this is only considered when an asset is not replaced.